openstack/nova/doc/source/contributor/placement.rst

 and `nova/tests/functional/db`.
 Adding unit and non-gabbi functional tests is done in the same way as other aspects of nova.

+When writing tests for handler code (that is, the code found in ``nova/api/openstack/placement/handlers``) a good rule of thumb is that if you feel like there needs to be a unit test for some of the code in the handler, that is a good sign that the piece of code should be extracted to a separate method.
+That method should be independent of the handler method itself (the one decorated by the ``wsgify`` method) and testable as a unit, without mocks if possible.
+If the extracted method is useful for multiple resources consider putting it in the ``util`` package.

+As a general guide, handler code should be relatively short and where there are conditionals and branching, they should be reachable via the gabbi functional tests.
+This is merely a design goal, not a strict constraint.

 Using Gabbi
 -----------